xie-lab-ml/Mano-Restriking-Manifold-Optimization-for-LLM-Training/readme.md

 # Mano: Manifold Normalized Optimizer

-The official code of "Mano: Restriking Manifold Optimization for LLM Training"
+The official code of "Mano: Restriking Manifold Optimization for LLM Training".

+Mano may be the best optimizer so far for LLM training.

 ### Example Usage: